iambrainstorming/iambrainstorming.github.io/src/chapters/road-planning-of-cities.md

 I’d rather have cities doing the right thing badly (at first), than continuing to do the wrong thing better.

+## Accidents due to traffic: Addressing Road Safety

+Approximately 1.5 lakh people die due to road accidents every year in India.
+While one may attribute road accidents to traffic, narrow roads, and bad driving, the main underlying reason is the presence of heavy vehicles, particularly cars, which occupy a significant amount of space, leaving little room for pedestrians and bikes.
+Car-centric roads also require [more maintenance](./economics/dismissing_return.md), increasing the likelihood that roads will not be repaired, so more accidents.
+By promoting the use of public transport, such as buses, accident rates can be drastically reduced.

 ## How Cars are Destroying India?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XgCPOrRKiOM?si=hhj-zri9ZfzDM7_K" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>